Make-Magazine/Global-Maker-Faire/wp-content/plugins/wpfront-notification-bar/readme.txt

 1. Configure plugin using *settings* link under plugin name or by going to WPFront/Notification Bar

 == Frequently Asked Questions ==

+= WPFront Notification Bar and GDPR compliance? =

+This plugin doesn’t collect any personal information.
+For more information please visit [GDPR compliance](https://wpfront.com/wpfront-and-gdpr-compliance/).

 = I don’t want the plugin to be displayed on “wp-admin”, what should I do? =